josh-moss/web503-josh-moss/README.md

 ## WeekOne

-This week in Web503 we had a look into the course outline and the assessments that are required this semester.
+For our first class this week in Web503 we had a look into the course outline and the assessments that are required this semester.
+The last class was similar.
+We then made tables that had the assessment information for this semester as a little activity.
+One little problem I have come across today was using breakpoints.
+I knew that you could use them in HTML but I was unaware they also worked in markdown.

 <br />